-THAT, pursuant to the provisions of Standing Order No.123, the Senate resolves that the publication period for the County Government Public Finance Transition (Amendment) Bill, 2013, be reduced from 14 days to 11 days.
+THAT pursuant to the provision of Standing Order No.123 the Senate resolves that the publication period for the County Government Public Finance Transition (Amendment) Bill, 2013 be reduced from 14 days to 11 days.

-Mr. Speaker, Sir, at the moment, the Act that the county governments have been using has been repealed and lapsed on $30^{\text{th}}$ September.
-This means that the issues of finances in the county governments and the guidance that they should get through the Finance Management Act cannot be dealt with.
+Mr. Speaker, Sir, at the moment, the Act that the county governments have been using has been repealed and lapsed on the 30th September.
+This means that the issues of finances in the county governments and the guidance that they should get through the Finance Management Act, is not working.